motamman/signalk-units-preference/README.md

 # SignalK Units Preference Manager

-A comprehensive SignalK server plugin for managing unit conversions and display preferences across all data paths.
-Convert any SignalK data point to your preferred units with flexible pattern matching, custom formulas, and a full-featured web interface.
+A SignalK server for managing unit conversions and display preferences across all data paths.
+Convert any SignalK data point to your preferred units with flexible pattern matching, custom formulas, and a full-featured web interface and REST API.

 > **Important:** This plugin only changes how conversions are managed inside the tool and its REST endpoints.
 It doesn’t modify existing SignalK applications yet—we’re trialing it as a possible built-in conversion manager for future apps.